alarmfox/enclave-benchmark/README.md

   -Dsgx=enabled \
   -Ddcap=enabled
 ```
+For more information, refer to [Build Gramine from source](https://gramine.readthedocs.io/en/stable/devel/building.html).

 ## Usage
 The application takes a `toml` file as input and performs sequentials benchmark using `perf`